milaboratory/docs/docs/mixcr/guides/rnaseq.md

 : `rna` It affects the choice of V gene region which will be used as target in [`align`](../reference/mixcr-align.md) step (`vParameters.geneFeatureToAlign`, see [`align` documentation](../reference/mixcr-align.md)).
 By specifying `rna` as starting material, `VTranscriptWithout5UTRWithP` will be used as `geneFeatureToAlign` for V segment.

 `--receptor-type`
 : is set to `tcr` since as the samples consist of isolated Treg and CD8+ T-cells.
+For BCR data you would want to use `bcr` as it affects omitting `mixcr extend`.

 To process all samples together in one command a common practice is to use [GNU Parallel](https://www.gnu.org/software/parallel/):